el-grudge/money-diaries/README.md

 export DB_PASSWORD=[database_password]
 ```

-Note: The `DB_PASSWORD` parameter is for the Postgres database that will be used by Mage.ai's internal operations.
+⚠️ Note: The `DB_PASSWORD` parameter is for the Postgres database that will be used by Mage.ai's internal operations.
 The dashboard's data will be stored in a BigQuery dataset.

 1. Provision cloud resources with terraform

+⚠️ Note: Before running these commands, please note that these resources are not free, Google Cloud will charge you for running these services.
+I recommend creating a new GCP account and use the free credits.
+You can also read more on Google Cloud billing [here](https://cloud.google.com/billing/docs/onboarding-checklist).

 *OAUTH*
 ```bash